James Buchanan: Panic of 1857

-The Panic of 1857 began in the summer of that year, ushered in by the collapse of 1,400 state banks and 5,000 businesses.
-While the South escaped largely unscathed, numerous northern cities experienced drastic increases in unemployment.
+The Panic of 1857 began in the summer of that year, when the New York branch of Ohio Life Insurance and Trust Company announced its insolvency.
+The crisis spread rapidly, and by the fall, 1,400 state banks and 5,000 businesses had gone bankrupt.
+Unemployment and hunger became common in northern cities, but the agricultural south was more resilient.
 Buchanan agreed with the southerners who attributed the economic collapse to over-speculation.

-Reflecting his Jacksonian background, Buchanan's response was "reform not relief".
+Buchanan acted in accordance with Jacksonian Democracy principles, which restricted paper money issuance, and froze federal funds for public works projects, causing resentment among some of the population due to his refusal to implement an economic stimulus program.
 While the government was "without the power to extend relief", it would continue to pay its debts in specie, and while it would not curtail public works, none would be added.
 In hopes of reducing paper money supplies and inflation, he urged the states to restrict the banks to a credit level of $3 to $1 of specie and discouraged the use of federal or state bonds as security for bank note issues.
 The economy recovered in several years, though many Americans suffered as a result of the panic.
-Buchanan had hoped to reduce the deficit, but by the time he left office the federal deficit stood at $17 million.
+Buchanan had hoped to reduce the deficit, but by the time he left office the federal budget grew by 15%.